 Depending on the next batch of economic reports, markets might find a catalyst to continue higher (economic data positively correlated to expectation), or conversely (economic data worse than expected), they could find a reason to pull back and reset the recovery.

 Nevertheless, this is a highlight to the fact that near-term risks remain high.
 We are not clear of the correction that began in October 2018 yet, but we do expect to clear that hurdle at least by the second half of 2019.

 If you were looking to be optimistic, you can take comfort in the fact that this type of behavior does tend to happen in markets that are experiencing maturing economic cycles, not necessarily those that are just about to experience the pain of recession.

+Investment advisory services are offered through BCJ Capital Management, LLC., an SEC Registered Investment Adviser.
 Information presented is for educational purposes only.
 It should not be considered specific investment advice, does not take into consideration your specific situation, and does not intend to make an offer or solicitation for the sale or purchase of any securities or investment strategies.
 Investments involve risk and are not guaranteed, and past performance is no guarantee of future results.
 For specific tax advice on any strategy, consult with a qualified tax professional before implementing any strategy discussed herein.
 BCJ FG 19-40